JavierParada/IND_NSS_75_2017/README.md

 The National Statistical Commission (NSC) decided that the 75th Round would be devoted to the subject of Household Consumer Expenditure (HCE) along with surveys on Social Consumption.
 It was also decided that the schedule of enquiry of this HCE survey will be along the line of Schedule 1.0 Type 2 in NSS 68th Round, i.e., with Modified Mixed Reference Period (MMRP).

-## SCHEDULE 25.2: HOUSEHOLD SOCIAL CONSUMPTION: EDUCATION
+## Schedule 25.2: Household Social Consumption: Education

 ### Geographical coverage